ibm-mas/ansible-devops/docs/playbooks/oneclick-predict.md

 - `MAS_INSTANCE_ID` Declare the instance ID for the MAS install
 - `MAS_CONFIG_DIR` Directory where generated config files will be saved (you may also provide pre-generated config files here)
 - `MAS_ENTITLEMENT_KEY` Your IBM Entitlement key to access the IBM Container Registry
+- `WML_INSTANCE_ID` Set Default value to "openshift"
+- `WML_URL` Set Default value to "https://internal-nginx-svc.ibm-cpd.svc:12443" . ibm-cpd in the URL corresponds to the project name (namespace) of cp4d installation
+- `WML_VERSION` Set Default value to "4.5".
+The wml_version for cp4d 4.0.x will be 4.0, if cp4d is 4.5.x , wml_version should change to 4.5

 ## These variables are required only if you set CP4D_INSTALL_WSL to false in optional varibles, otherwise don't set it.
 - `CPD_ADMIN_USERNAME` CP4D Username